Schmid's Formula for Higher Local Fields: Preliminaries

-Denote the Milnor two $K$-group of $K$ by $K_2(K)$.
+Denote the second Milnor $K$-group of $K$ by $K_2(K)$.
 We write $K_2(K)$ as a multiplicative abelian group on symbols $\{a,b\}$, with $a,b\in K^\times$.
-Define the topological Milnor K-group, $K_2^{top}(K)$, to be the quotient of $K_2(K)$ by the intersection of all its neighborhoods of zero.
-(See \cite{Fesenko} or \cite{Morrow}.)
+Define the topological Milnor $K$-group, $K_2^{top}(K)$, to be the quotient of $K_2(K)$ by the intersection of all its neighborhoods of zero.
+(See \cite{Fesenko}.)
+Our use of the topological Milnor $K$-group is due to our reliance on Parshin's class field theory.